kesselborn/conex/README.md

 # Permissions:

-- <all_urls&gt>: for taking screenshots for the thumbnails during search
+- <all_url>: for taking screenshots for the thumbnails during search
-- contextualIdentities: for working with tab groups
+- contextualIdentities: for working with tab containers
-- cookies: for working with tab groups
+- cookies: for working with tab containers
 - history: for showing history results in quick search
 - storage: for storing thumbnails
 - tabs: for tab handling